Want to know all about the TEDx speaker application process? This post walks you through the entire process from start to finish:

 You may have preconceived notions about what a TEDx Talk is, but you’ve got more options than you think.
 Let’s take a look at the types of talks (source):

-Months 4-8: Find TEDx Events and Apply to Speak
+Step 2: Find TEDx Events and Apply to Speak

 NOTE: There is no cost to apply to speak at TEDx events.
 You won’t get paid as a speaker, but some events will reimburse travel costs.